Fitus/Zaloha2.sh/DOCUMENTATION.md

                     target file.
 On the contrary, cp keeps atime of the target file intact and touch -m just sets the correct mtime on the target file.

+<b>--cpOptions</b>=&lt;cpOptions&gt; can be used to override the default command-line options
+                    for the CP commands used in the Local Mode (which are "--preserve=timestamps" (or none if option <b>--extraTouch</b>
+                    is given)).

+                    This option can be used if the CP command needs a different option(s) to preserve timestamps during copying, or e.g. to instruct CP to preserve extended attributes during copying as well, or the like:

+                          --cpOptions='--preserve=timestamps,xattr'

+<b>--cpRestoreOpt</b>=&lt;cpRestoreOpt&gt; can be used to override &lt;cpOptions&gt; specially for
+                    the CP commands used in the restore scripts.

 <b>--pUser</b>         ... preserve user ownerships, group ownerships and/or modes
 <b>--pGroup</b>            (permission bits) during <b>MKDIR</b>, <b>NEW</b>, <b>UPDATE</b> and <b>unl.UP</b>